 Today we'll dip into Italian history, or better, into Roman history, to discover a fantastic ancient roman dessert recipes: the Libum.

-You can use ricotta, or choose other types of soft cheeses with a sharper flavor like Stracchino or a goat cheeses.
+You can use ricotta, or choose other types of soft cheeses with a sharper flavor like Stracchino or a goat cheese.
 You can also choose whether to prepare a single Libum cheesecake, similar to a focaccia (and this was the preferred solution in ancient Rome) or make many small rolls.
-Serve with salami or cheeses as an appetizer, or with dried fruit or hone for a dessert.
+Serve with salami or cheeses as an appetizer, or with dried fruit for an original dessert.

 How to Make Libum Bread

 - In a bowl mix ricotta with egg, flour and salt until you get a well-mixed mixture.

 - Take a baking pan, pour a spool of extra virgin olive oil and lay over a generous layer of rosemary, bay and sage.
 If you prefer the rolls to the focaccia, place just some bay leaves.

 - Take the dough make small rolls or a sort of focaccia base.